jbhopkins/bioxtasraw/docs/source/tutorial/s2_dammif.rst

     *   Some settings are accessible in the panel, and all settings can be changed in the advanced settings panel.

 #.
-Wait for all of the DAMMIF runs and DAMAVER to finish.
-Depending on the speed of your
+Wait for all of the DAMMIF runs, DAMAVER, DAMCLUST, and alignment to finish.
-    computer this could take a bit.
+    Depending on the speed of your computer this could take a bit.

 #.
 Once the reconstructions are finished, the window should automatically switch to the
     results tab.
 If it doesn’t, click on the results tab.